Sandia National Laboratories Mechanical Engineer (Early/Mid-Career) in Livermore, California

 On any given day, you may be called on to:

-- Perform solid mechanics and/or structural dynamics research, development, modeling, and simulation to support a variety of projects (e.g. nuclear safety, design, and qualification), and internal and external customers (e.g., the Department of Defense and Homeland Security)
+- Conduct solid mechanics and/or structural dynamics research, development, modeling, and simulation to support projects in several areas (e.g. nuclear safety, design, and qualification), for both internal and external customers (e.g., the Department of Defense and Homeland Security)

 - Use state-of-the-art tools to conduct computational simulations (e.g., linear-elastic static; large-deformation plasticity; nonlinear structural dynamics; shock; vibration; hydrodynamics; and coupled thermal-mechanical-electrical)

-- Utilize appropriate uncertainty quantification with FEM/FEA to predict component or system behavior under specific operating conditions
+- Utilize uncertainty quantification with FEM/FEA to predict component or system behavior under specific operating conditions

 - Build model credibility through the application of verification and validation principles

-- Work closely with experimental mechanics and material science organizations to provide validated results of complex and challenging problems
+- Collaborate with experimental mechanics and material science organizations to provide validated results of complex and challenging problems

 - Bachelor's degree in mechanical, civil, applied engineering, or related discipline; or equivalent combination of education and experience

 - Experience with modeling and simulation tools (e.g., the finite-element method); ability to assess tool capabilities and limitations when selecting the appropriate methodology for model development and simulation